Open the Twin Gate Championship

 The Open the Twin Gate Championship (オープン・ザ・ツインゲート王座, Ōpun za Tsuingēto Ōza) is a professional wrestling tag team title created and promoted by the Japanese promotion Dragongate.
 The title was introduced on August 26, 2007, as an interim title for the winners of the first Summer Adventure Tag League tournament.
 It was then unified with the Wrestle Association R International Junior Heavyweight Tag Team Championship on October 12, 2007, to determine the inaugural Open the Twin Gate champions.
-Being a professional wrestling championship, the title is won as a result of a predetermined outcome.

 History

 Dragongate had been using the WAR IJ Tag Team Championship since 2006, until 2007 when Masato Yoshino and Naruki Doi were declared interim Open the Twin Gate Champions after winning the first edition of the Summer Adventure Tag League tournament.
 They later proposed a title unification match against IJ Tag Team Champions Kenichiro Arai and Taku Iwasa.
 On October 12, during the Gate of Victory tour, Doi and Yoshino won the unification bout at Korakuen Hall, making them the inaugural champions.